-Amanda Freick is the owner of AmandaLouise Swimwear, a successful electrical engineer working in corporate sales, wife, and new mom.
-She started AmandaLouise in 2014 as a way to nurture her creative side, follow her passion for fitness and fashion, and empower women to live a beautifully badass life.
+In this episode Ajay discusses with Amanda Freick, the owner of AmandaLouise Swimwear, She started AmandaLouise in 2014 as a way to nurture her creative side.
+Ajay converse over how her passion for fitness and fashion made her a successful business owner.

 Amanda: I'd say we’re about half and half.
 So half is online, with our biggest marketing channel actually being Instagram.
 The other half is in-person locally in Arizona where I’m based.